-William Bradford, the Governor-General, later wrote a detailed history of the Mayflower Company.
-In it he remarked that during the first year, there was a great deal of sloth among some of the strongest and most able members, who felt it unfair that they should make a disproportionately large contribution to the common store, but in return, receive no more than those who contributed little or nothing.
+William Bradford, Governor-General of Plymouth Settlement, later wrote a detailed history of the Mayflower Compact.
+In it he remarked that during the first year, there was much idleness among some of the strongest and most able members, who felt it unfair that they should make a disproportionately large contribution to the common store, but in return, receive no more than those who contributed little or nothing.

-Bradford was referring to the fact that much arable land was left fallow and uncultivated, and by the Fall of 1620, their already meager common food stores began to dwindle.
-Approximately one-third of the Mayflower Company died that first winter and half died the first year, with most succumbing to starvation and diseases associated with starvation.
+Bradford was referring to the fact that much arable land was left uncultivated, and by the Fall of 1620, their already meager common food stores began to dwindle.
+Approximately half of the Plymouth Settlement died during the first year, succumbing to starvation and diseases associated with malnutrition.

-The following year, the socialistic elements of the Mayflower Compact were eliminated, specifically, those dealing with this "common store" and the equal division of shares among members.
+In 2021, the socialistic elements of the Mayflower Compact were jettisoned, specifically, those dealing with this "common store" and the equal division of shares among members.
 The institution of private property was re-established and vigorously defended.
 Members were free to work for their own good, and were also free to dispose of the fruits of their labor as they alone saw fit.

 As a consequence of the economic benefits of private property, the following year produced such an ENORMOUS BOUNTY that these early colonists were beside themselves with gratitude to God.
-As a gesture of their gratitude, they established a national "Day of Thanksgiving," and even chivalrously invited friendly Indians to share their bounty.
+As a gesture of their gratitude, they established a national "Day of Thanksgiving," and even chivalrously invited friendly Indians to share in their bounty.

-To those with the intellect and honesty to objectively look at the plight of public education, it should come as no surprise that the idiots who run our public schools have allowed the true meaning of Thanksgiving to be completely lost to the last, several generations.
-Moreover, it is doubtful if many would impart its true meaning to a current generation of students even if they were aware of it, which few if any are.
+To those with the intellect and honesty to look objectively at the plight of public education, it should come as no surprise that the dolts who run our public schools have allowed the true meaning of Thanksgiving to be completely lost.
+Moreover, it is doubtful if many would impart its true meaning to a current generation, even if they were aware of it.

-The irony is, the very idiots who teach in and run our public schools would establish state socialism tomorrow if they could, never having learned the lessons of the Mayflower Compact nor been exposed to the many failures of socialism's "utopian" delusions.
+The irony is, the very idiots who teach in and administer our public schools would establish state socialism tomorrow if they could, never having learned the lessons of the Mayflower Compact, nor been exposed to the many failures of socialism's "utopian" delusions.

-Thus, they continue to promote their collectivist fantasies and other delusional forms of ignorance to captive student audiences, and rob them not only of their rich cultural heritage, but also deprive them of one of the most important lessons that history has ever taught us.
+Thus, they promote their collectivist fantasies to captive student audiences, and rob them of their rich cultural heritage and one of the most important lessons that history has to offer.